-Why Should You Add an Age Verification on Your Website
+Should You Add Age Verification in WordPress?

 How to Create an Age Verification in WordPress

 There are multiple plugins you can use to add age verification in WordPress, but the Age Verification plugin is probably the best.
 It adds a small pop-up window asking you to verify you are a certain age, which just entails clicking Yes or No.

 It’s very easy to set up and absolutely lets anyone entering your website know that the content is not for minors.